jonheslop/jfh-2021/_posts/29-how-i-protect-my-privacy-online.md

 ## I switched from Gmail to ProtonMail

-[ProtonMail] is probably overkill [Fastmail] would is good too.
+[Proton] is probably overkill [Fastmail] would is good too.
 As with most of these things, if you’re not paying, you are the product.

 ## I deleted my Facebook account